Share this story!

 And it was in Manhattan where Julie would have a spiritual awakening as the two unloaded gear in an alley behind a nightclub.
 It was the trigger, leading her to embark on a solo career in Christian music, producing an early version of the song “Broken Things.”
 She released four albums, as Buddy played lead guitar and sang with Lauderdale.
 They relocated to the Northwest, moved from Seattle to San Francisco, then down to Los Angeles.
 They refer to those years as the “bankrupt” years, though Julie says they didn’t know it.
 By the time they moved to Nashville, they had tempered expectations.

 The Millers landed here in a time of intervention, when artists were responding to Nashville’s lost soul of the 1980s, searching for a tangible hold.
 Toward the end of the decade, the scene on Lower Broad began to reawaken, thanks in large part to Greg Garing, BR549, and Brazilbilly.
 Simultaneously, Buddy and Julie Miller began to gain traction.

 “My honky-tonk roots were so deep, you don’t want to know,” she says, still laughing.

 Buddy made some progress on the session side, and they both continued writing songs.
-He built a studio in that first home (located directly across the street from their
+He built a studio in that first home (located directly across the street from their present one).

 “I was playing guitar for Lauderdale,” Buddy says.
 “And we opened some dates for Emmylou in Europe, in Holland, and because of that I got the nerve up to ask her manager if she would possibly sing harmony on Julie’s version of ‘All My Tears.’